dell/csm-docs/content/docs/authorization/Migration guide from v1 to v2/_index.md

 All corresponding v1 setup roles should be created in v2 setup too.
 In v2 user don't have to bind the role, this will be taken care during CRD reconciliation.

 ## Tenant
-List all the tenants in v1 setup and all those tenant should be created created in v2 setup.
+List all the tenants in v1 setup and all those tenants should be created in v2 setup.
 List tenants in v1 setup example:
 ```
 karavictl tenant list --admin-token admintoken.yaml --addr csm-authorization.host.com